omarathon/live-maze-game/README.md

 # live-maze-game
-an online multiplayer maze game in javascript
+An online multiplayer maze game, utilising p5.js for graphics and Google Firebase for the realtime backend database.